-Making Your Own Fish Food
+How to Make Your Own Fish Food

-Making Fish Food is Easy!
+Making Fish Food Is Easy

 If you are what you eat, then your vegetables are what your fish eat, right?
 Well, while this thinking doesn't hold up for most of life's circumstances, it does apply to Aquaponics!
 This cutting edge and soil-less gardening practice relies solely on fish byproducts, so doesn't it only make sense to feed aquarium fish with something substantial and all natural?
 Why yes, it does!
 In this article, learn how to make your own fish food, in order to keep aquarium occupants looking and feeling their best.
 Aquaponic gardeners and fish keepers unite!
 Today, we're talking homemade fish food!